-The Funds are each managed jointly and primarily by Manuel Ramos and Wilmer Cordoba of Nest Egg and Jay Pestrichelli of ZEGA.
+The Funds are each managed jointly and primarily by Manuel Ramos and Wilmer Cordoba of Nest Egg and Jay Pestrichelli of the Adviser.

 Other Accounts.
-In addition to the Funds, the portfolio managers managed the following other accounts as of October 31, 2024.
+In addition to the Funds, the portfolio managers managed the following other accounts as of April 30, 2025.